Information for EU citizens and their families applying to the EU Settlement Scheme.

 If the app cannot read the chip in your passport or UK residence card

-If the app is not able to read the chip in your document, we’ll ask you to send your passport to us for manual checking of your identity and nationality.
+If the app cannot read the chip in your document, we’ll ask you to send your passport to us.

 Scan your face

 The screen will flash as it scans your face.
-You should hold your phone’s camera in front of your face until the scanning is complete.
+Hold your phone’s camera in front of your face until the scanning is complete.

 You can skip this step and provide different evidence to prove your identity if flashing light may cause you difficulties.
 You can do this by going to the ‘Find out more’ menu and selecting ‘Skip this step’.